 In a digital world, social media has become an absolute must when it comes to marketing your business online, especially in the education industry.

-No matter if you are a private school, Montessori school, tutoring business, daycare or preschool, here are some questions you should be asking yourself and implementing in your social media strategy.
+Whether you run a private school, Montessori school, tutoring business, daycare or preschool, here are some questions you should be asking yourself and implementing in your social media strategy.

 Who Is Your Audience?

-Nowadays, in the world of COVID-19 and technological advancements, people are searching for products and services online more than ever.
+Nowadays, in a world feeling the effects of COVID-19 and experiencing technological advancements, people are searching for products and services online more than ever.

-In fact, according to GlobalWebIndex, 52 percent of online brand discovery happens in public social feeds.
+In fact, 52 percent of online brand discovery happens in public social feeds.

 This is important because when we look at the average age of individuals who are having children right now, most range from ages 16-35 and account for 90 percent of babies being born today.

 Why does this apply to social media?
-PewResearch tells us that 90 percent of Americans between 18-29 use social media.
+PewResearch tells us that 90 percent of Americans between the ages of 18-29 use social media.
 These two age ranges directly correlate, so it’s crucial that you understand your industry’s audience.

 Why Is Social Media Important for a School or Daycare?